Buffing Compound: Types, Color Chart and Applications

 Polishing compounds are somehow equivalent to sandpaper as they are used from coarse to fine.
 Before polishing, a workpiece that is heavily scratched can have to be sanded down with sandpaper.
 When the scratch depth on the workpiece is minimal, it is recommended to start with the coarsest compound that applies to the polishing material.
 Then one can step down to the next buffing compound from there and so on until the desired finish is reached.

-How to Use Red Rouge Polishing Compound?
+3. How to Use Red Rouge Polishing Compound?

-By spinning a Buffing Wheel on either a bench grinder or electric drill, add a red rouge polishing compound to a buffing wheel and press the compound or jewelry rouge gently onto the wheel.
+By spinning a buffing wheel on either a bench grinder or electric drill, add a red rouge polishing compound to a buffing wheel and press the compound or jewelry rouge gently onto the wheel.
 The spinning buffing wheel’s heat and friction will be necessary to pass the compound to the buff.

-How to Use Buffing Compound Sticks?
+4. How to Use Buffing Compound Sticks?

 On a bench grinder or electric drill, rotate the buffing wheel.
 When it is turning, drive the polishing compound stick gently against the buffing wheel.
 Keep the compound until the wheel has a light coating of the compound against the buffing wheel.
 There is only a small amount of compound needed.

-How to Remove Polishing Compound Residue?
+5. How to Remove Polishing Compound Residue?

 It is easy to remove buffing or polishing compound residue by simply,

-- Wet an old or soft toothbrush with hot water and gently brush to remove the dried polishing compound.
+- Wet an old or soft toothbrush with hot water and gently brush it to remove the dried polishing compound.